Ripples to Waves

 • Chapter 4: Students learn about green infrastructure as a solution to stormwater flooding and complete a design challenge where they apply what they’ve learned to disrupt a vicious cycle of more pumps, subsidence, and fear of water.

-Unit 2 is currently in development.
+Units 2 and 3 are currently in development.
 Stay tuned for updates by signing up for our newsletter!

 Impact & Evaluation